Meet The Team

 - Why you love being a trainer: – Becoming a Brazelton trainer has been a wonderful opportunity, it has enabled me to learn about clinical practices and meet different professionals across the United Kingdom.
 I learn something new on each course and am constantly reminded of the unique capabilities of each baby and their family

-I am a Clinical Specialist Neonatal Occupational Therapist at the Royal Free NHS Foundation Trust.
-I works at the “Starlight” neonatal unit at Barnet Hospital where I lead on developmental care, neurodevelopmental assessment and developmental interventions; including follow-up after discharge.
+I am a Clinical Specialist Neonatal Occupational Therapist at Barnet Hospital part of Royal Free NHS Trust, where I lead on developmental care, neurodevelopmental assessment and developmental interventions; including follow-up after discharge.

-I have completed both her Neonatal Behavioural Assessment Scale (NBAS) and Newborn Behavioural Observation (NBO) certification and I am a trainer for the Brazelton Centre UK.
-I am a Certified Infant Massage Instructor (CIMI).
-I have completed Newborn Individualised Developmental Care Assessment program (NIDCAP) certification and I am currently undertaking an MSc in Advanced Neonatal Studies at Southampton University.
+I am a certified neonatal therapist (CNT) and have completed a MSc in Advanced Neonatal Studies at Southampton University.
+I have completed both Neonatal Behavioural Assessment Scale (NBAS) and Newborn Behavioural Observation (NBO) certification and I am a senior trainer for the Brazelton Centre UK.
+I am certified in Neonatal Touch and massage (NTMC) and Newborn Individualised Developmental Care Assessment program (NIDCAP).
+I have completed advanced training in The Prechtl General Movement Assessment.

 Lisa Hodge